 All prose needs motivation.
 Not necessarily a plan or a scheme.
 I lack all power of abstraction.
 I would never be able to write a novel or even a story off a preconceived scheme.
 I could not make the scheme.
 I don’t even try it.
 When I write prose, the story starts dictating itself.
 Or it doesn’t; then it fails.
 If it does, to say that “it writes itself”, that characters ”take over”, is hogwash (as is everything metaphysical, by definition).
 What happens is that every next line or part opens up one’s mind to possibilities, to a next line, the compulsive turn; and, yes, halfway through one’s creative mind, even a mind as poor in perception and abstraction as mine, one may suddenly see where the story will be heading, what its pattern is, what has been going on in one’s own mind (which we are often largely unaware of), what the story’s logical finale will be, and what steps are required to get the story there.
 This is how the minds works.
 There’s nothing outside of one’s mind, no God, no muse, no inspiration.
 One is necessarily one’s own inspiration.
-Categorically impossible that this is different for any other art.
+It is categorically impossible that this is different for any other art.

 But all prose needs motivation.
 On the arrival of motivation one needs to take distance from oneself.
-One needs to play one’s mind as one would play a puppet by pulling and relieving its strings, similar to an actress playing a part.
+One needs to play one’s mind as one would play a puppet by pulling and releasing its strings, similar to an actress playing a part.
 A good actress is as much in control of the character she plays as the director is of the scene.
 An actor pouring his being into a character fails at the role.
 To be good, true or honest, to cause anything to have and retain value, to be worthwhile, an absolute withdrawal onto oneself is essential – it is essential to put oneself at an insurpassible distance from anyone and anything else, from the part one plays or sees performed, from the piece one writes or reads, from the song one sings or listens to, from the news one reports or consumes, from the people one loves, from being loved by them.
 A life that is worthy and that is worthy of the effort of others is a life of utter detachment.

 A short story I once wrote is called The Directress.
 I’ll reprint it after this.
 It took me a while to understand it, but after all these years I do.